What are High Risk Merchant Accounts

 International payment

 Credit card processors look at where a business is located and where their primary markets are found.
 There are geographic areas that are low risk: Western Europe, Canada and the US, Japan, and Australia are a few of those areas.
+If a business is located outside those areas or do the majority of their business outside the safe-zone, they are considered at risk for more fraud and revenue loss.

 New merchant